-If you are interested in fellowship support, note that Kenneth P. Dietrich School of Arts and Sciences fellowships are competitively available to students who apply to the Intelligent Systems PhD program.
+If you are interested in fellowship support, note that School of Computing and Information fellowships are competitively available to students who apply to the Intelligent Systems PhD program.
 The admissions committee will automatically consider incoming students for such a fellowship.
 If you are admitted into the program, you will be notified in your admission letter whether you have received a fellowship award.
 You do not need to submit additional documents to apply for the fellowship award.

 Note on GRE scores: Some applicants, particularly those with MDs, sometimes elect to apply without GRE scores.
 While we do consider such applications, please note that GRE scores are required for applicants and not supplying these could hurt your application.
 We emphasise that submitting GRE scores is essential for those wishing to be considered for admission and fellowship opportunities.

-Fill out the standard Kenneth P. Dietrich School of Arts and Sciences application form available online.
+Fill out the standard School of Computing and Information application form available online.